pdiotis/wisdom-quotes-api/README.md

 # wisdom-quotes-api
-Dockerized FastAPI service that provides random wisdom quotes, as a demo.
+Dockerized FastAPI service that provides random wisdom (/quote) and motivation quotes (/motivation), as a demo.